OluWhyte/Harthio/README.md

 ## 🗄️ Database Setup

 The project uses Supabase with PostgreSQL.
-Database schema and setup scripts are included in the SQL files.
+All database scripts are organized in the `database/` folder.
+See [Database Setup Guide](docs/DATABASE_SETUP.md) for complete instructions.

 ## 🌐 Deployment

 The application is designed to be deployed on Vercel with Supabase as the backend.
+See [Deployment Guide](docs/DEPLOYMENT_GUIDE.md) for detailed instructions.

 ## 🤝 Contributing